 Hardware wallets are cold wallets, and generally considered more secure.

 - Hardware wallets can be on a USB drive or other storage hardware

 - More sophisticated storage hardware wallets come with password requirements, two-factor authentication, and backup feature.

 Though cold hardware wallets are generally considered the safest way to store Bitcoin, they aren’t bulletproof.

 Bitcoin Hardware wallet manufacturer Ledger had a security breach in recent weeks.
 Granted, the wallets themselves were not hacked.
 The hack involved the companies internal records, including a list of customers.

 Unfortunately, that stolen data was in turn posted to a hacker forum (real pieces of work, these hackers) on the Deep web.
-That helps the hackers know who has a Bitcoin wallet.
+That helps the hackers know who has a crypto wallet.
 But they do not have the keys – yet.